Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

 - X : after the POST, but before Windows starts to load
 - V : during the POST

+Run a memory test to verify all memory addresses can be reliably written to and read from.
+- X : miniSD microSD
+- V : xD

 # [[Troubleshooting]]
 Which two types of data should be backed up before troubleshooting a computer for a customer?
 (Choose two.)
 - X : BIOS system file